Last summer, my garage door keypad broke, and it was such a pain in the…

 Recommendation

 I’m pleased with my Genie GK-R keypad.
-The installation was quick and easy, and it does the job well.
+The installation was quick and easy, and it did the job well.

 You can see how I installed the Genie garage door opener keypad here.